History of Jute

 The same mills incurred total losses of about Tk 430 million in the previous year.
 Jute mills incurred losses regularly over years and external donor agencies pressed hard for denationalization.
 In 1999, BJMC had 33 mills.
 The World Bank continued to work closely with the government to restructure the jute sector, especially through denationalization, merger, dissolution, closure, and new units.

 Jute, as a renewable natural fiber, is also bio-degradable and environmentally friendly, it is one of the few crops, which is growing in the monsoon season, and it is rotating with rice to restore the soil fertility and structure.
 The leaves of jute plants enrich the fertility of the soil for sustained agriculture and have good nutrition value as vegetables.
 The use of jute sticks as fuel and fencing material as substitutes for wood prevents deforestation.
 Therefore, with the increased global concern for the environment, the prospects for jute remain high.
+History of Jute

 Lest we forget, the jute industry was the lifeblood of our economy for several decades and continues to be one of the mainstays of our rural economy even today.
 About 15 million farmers are involving in growing this cash crop and several million more of our population, perhaps an equal number, are involving with its processing, transportation, conversion, etc. To understand the current state of affairs in the industry, one must look into the background of the jute industry and the events that took place over the last several decades.
+History of Jute

 1.3 Bangladesh Jute at a Glance